-Wire less Distribution System (WDS) and Wire less Bridge
+Wire less Distribution System (WDS)

 Wireless Distribution System (WDS) is a network system that allows you to distribute the network to areas that require Internet connections.
-You can extend your network to unreachable areas with wireless repeaters, or with wireless repeaters acting as wireless bridges.
+You can extend your network to unreachable areas with wireless repeaters.

 The following figure shows you how to create a secure WDS with two wireless repeaters.
 The root AP (Y) is connected to a network with Internet access and has wireless repeaters (X) and (X) connected to it to expand the WiFi network's range.
 Clients (A) and (A) can access the wired network through the wireless repeaters (X) and (X)